 Drinking water is effectively treated to protect public health.

 Tracking percentages of community water supplies meeting treatment requirements.

 Reliable water distribution to ensure safe drinking water.

 Tracking progress in implementing policies to reduce lead exposure from drinking water sources.

 Ensure that safe drinking water is accessible, reliable, and affordable to people in the Great Lakes region.

-The Great Lakes provide drinking water for nearly 40 million people in the United States and Canada.
-Whether supplied by a public water system or private well, the region benefits from its abundance of freshwater; however, that water is not immune from threats.
-Through Blue Accounting, water professionals around the Great Lakes basin are discussing ways to track threats to drinking water supply and opportunities to maintain and improve our drinking water.
+The Great Lakes provide drinking water for over 40 million people in the United States and Canada.
+The region benefits from its abundance of freshwater; however, that water is not immune from threats.
+Through Blue Accounting, water professionals around the Great Lakes basin are considering opportunities for maintaining and improving access to safe, clean drinking water, from source to tap.

 What we do